Using Noivern as a Competitive Pokémon in "Pokémon X and Y"

 Here's a taste of what Noivern can do, although it doesn't show an optimal situation for a sweep, it still showcases a pretty common way to play with Noivern.

 It's important to consider a Rapid Spin user on your team as well, since losing 25% of your health isn't something you can afford to do on a regular basis.

-Noivern is a very unique Pokemon, with it's Ability, Moves and Stats.
-This gives him a very nice place in the metagame, as a very fast special sweeper or a quick hitting special attacker.
-Even though Rain teams aren't as popular as they once were, it's still a good Pokemon to have on your side in that situation.
+Noivern is a very unique Pokémon, with its Ability, Moves, and Stats.
+This gives him a very nice place in the metagame, as a very fast special sweeper or a quick-hitting special attacker.
+Even though Rain teams aren't as popular as they once were, it's still a good Pokémon to have on your side in that situation.
 Some would say that it even outclasses Dragonite in the rain.

-However, Noivern's biggest drawback is it's frailty, and the fact that without Choice Specs it's Special Attack stat is not amazing.
-Certain priority moves can easily OHKO you if you're not careful, and some bulky Pokemon can live through even the strongest of your STAB moves.
+However, Noivern's biggest drawback is its frailty, and the fact that without Choice Specs it's Special Attack stat is not amazing.
+Certain priority moves can easily OHKO you if you're not careful, and some bulky Pokémon can live through even the strongest of your STAB moves.
 This only means that you need to be more careful about the situations you leave your Noivern in, or the ones you choose to run away from.
-All things considered, Noivern is very threatening to a lot of Pokemon and can keep your opponent on their toes for the duration of the battle.
+All things considered, Noivern is very threatening to a lot of Pokémon and can keep your opponent on their toes for the duration of the battle.

-As always there will be a Reader Poll so you guys can choose which Pokemon I cover next!
+As always there will be a Reader Poll so you guys can choose which Pokémon I cover next!
 If I missed anything or you have any suggestions for a better set, leave them in the comments below!